ahmedfgad/NumPyCNN/README.md

 ## Making Predictions

-After the network is trained, the `predict()` method in the `numpycnn.Model` class can be used for making predictions.
+After the network is trained, the `predict()` method in the `cnn.Model` class can be used for making predictions.

 ```python
 predictions = model.predict(data_inputs=train_inputs)